Solver rewards

 Here is the sum of the scores of all winning solutions in the auction and is the sum of the scores of solver 's winning solutions that reverted.
 Finally, is the total score of a counterfactual auction in which all bids from solver are removed from the set of bids that survive the fairness filtering.

-The payment calculation can result in a negative figure, in which case the solver is required to pay the amount to the protocol.
+The payment calculation can result in a negative figure, in which case the solver is required to pay the protocol.

-The payment is capped from above and below using the function that is chain-specific, and is determined by the following values:
+The payment is capped from above and below using the function , where is the protocol fee (excluding partner fees) that the protocol earned from the trades in all solutions supplied by the solver in that auction and is chain-specific, determined by the following values:

-There is no guarantee that the per-auction rewards are greater than the gas costs of executing a transaction.
+There is no guarantee that the per-auction rewards are greater than the costs of executing a transaction (due to, for example, gas costs).
 Hence, solvers cover these costs by adjusting their reported score.
 Of course, a solver who adjusts their score downward too aggressively is then at a disadvantage in the auction.
-The mechanism, therefore, incentivizes the accurate estimation of gas costs.
+The mechanism, therefore, incentivizes the accurate estimation of costs such as gas.

 Solver's strategy

-The recommended strategy for a solver is to start by dividing the available orders into groups of orders on the same directed token pairs --- i.e., in each group, all orders have the same sell and buy tokens.
+To determine the optimal routing, the recommended strategy for a solver is to start by dividing the available orders into groups of orders on the same directed token pairs - i.e., in each group, all orders have the same sell and buy tokens.
 The next step is to compute the best possible routing for each group and submit it as a solution.
 Note that, by construction, each of these solutions will use outside liquidity.
 Finally, a solver should check whether it is possible to improve these solutions by creating batched solutions containing orders on different directed token pairs.
-These additional efficiencies may come from, for example, exploiting liquidity already available on the protocol --- using one order as liquidity for the other (in a CoW) or using CoW AMM liquidity --- or from gas savings.
+These additional efficiencies may come from, for example, exploiting liquidity already available on the protocol - using one order as liquidity for the other (in a CoW) or using CoW AMM liquidity - or from gas savings.
 Solvers should submit an additional solution for every combination of groups of orders for which additional efficiencies are possible.
 When submitting such a solution, they should pay attention to sharing the additional efficiencies among all orders in the batch; otherwise, the batched solution may be filtered out as unfair.

 As already discussed, solvers are responsible for paying the gas cost of a solution.
 Also, if a solution reverts, a solver may incur a penalty.
-Hence, when reporting their solution, solvers should adjust their reported score downward to account for the expected costs of settling a solution on the chain.
+Hence, when reporting their solution, solvers should adjust their reported score to account for the expected costs of settling a solution on the chain and the revert risk.

-Finally, the protocol rewards are specified so that solvers can participate in an auction without misreporting the score they can generate (net of expected costs).
+With respect to optimal bidding, note that the protocol rewards allow a solver to participate in an auction without misreporting the score they can generate (net of expected costs).
 This is easy to see if the cap is not binding, and misreporting does not affect .
-Then, by reducing the reported score of a solution, solver does not affect its payoff if this solution is among the winners (which only shifts from protocol rewards to pocketed slippage), while reducing the probability that this solution is a winner.
+Then, by reducing the reported score of a solution, solver does not affect its payoff if this solution is among the winners (which only shifts from protocol rewards to positive slippage), while reducing the probability that this solution is a winner.
 It is therefore a dominant strategy to bid truthfully.

 The presence of the cap on rewards , however, makes the problem more complex as it introduces a "first-price auction" logic: if the difference between the best and second-best solution is very large, then the winning solver wins more when it underreports its score.
+The filtering step of the fair combinatorial auction also makes this problem more complex, because there are some edge cases in which by reducing the score of a solution, solver can benefit by making the filtering steps less stringent for its opponents (see here for a discussion).
 However, determining the optimal amount of underreporting is very complex and requires each solver to make strong assumptions regarding the performance of competing solvers.
-There are also some edge cases in which by reducing the score of a solution, solver can benefit by making the filtering steps less stringent for its opponents (see here for a discussion).

 To summarize, truthfully revealing the (cost-adjusted) score that a solver can generate for each submitted solution is optimal if the cap is not binding, and misreporting does not affect .
 It is not necessarily optimal in uncompetitive auctions when the difference between the best and second-best solution may be large, and in some edge cases in which a solver may benefit from making the filtering step less stringent.
 However, in these cases, deriving the optimal strategy is a very complex problem.
-We conclude by noting that most CoW Protocol batches are very competitive --- the cap on rewards is binding only in about 9% of auctions --- and that a solver benefits by making the filtering steps less stringent for its opponents only in sporadic cases.
+We conclude by noting that most CoW Protocol batches are very competitive - at the time of writing (November 2025) the cap on rewards is binding only in about 9% of auctions - and that a solver benefits by making the filtering steps less stringent for its opponents only in sporadic cases.

 - Ethereum mainnet: ,